 Hi, I’m Lillian Pierson and I help data professionals transform into world-class data leaders and entrepreneurs…

-⭐10% of my mentorship clients have signed $100K+ CONTRACTS w/in 7 months of signing up with me.
+⭐10% of my mentorship clients have signed $100K+ CONTRACTS within 7 months of signing up with me.

 How’s that for results?